353rd Combat Training Squadron: Post Vietnam era

 On 18 October 1973 the squadron returned to Myrtle Beach AFB and resumed normal training activities.
 In 1978 the squadron obtained A-10 aircraft and flew training missions with the A-10s for over a decade, being deployed frequently to NATO bases in Germany for annual training exercises.

 The unit deployed to King Fahd International Airport, Saudi Arabia 15 August 1990.
 During Desert Storm, the squadron engaged in combat operations, January–February 1991, inflicting heavy damage to enemy armor and artillery emplacements, cut off enemy supply lines, and engaged in search and rescue operations.

 Returned to the United States in March 1991, and returned to peacetime training operations.
 Immediately began phasing down with the designated BRAC 1990 closure of Myrtle Beach AFB and the pending inactivation of its host Wing.
 The squadron's aircraft were dispersed, being reassigned to Air National Guard and other active Air Force Fighter Squadrons throughout the balance of 1991 and early 1992.
 The squadron was inactivated on 15 December 1992.

-Modern era
+The 1990s

 In August 1993, the unit activated at Eielson AFB, Alaska.
-It became responsible for coordination of Red Flag-Alaska exercises and controlled the local training ranges.
+It appears to have taken over the personnel and equipment of the 3rd Fighter Training Squadron.
+It became responsible for coordination of COPE THUNDER and later, Red Flag-Alaska exercises and controlled the local training ranges.